gabrielfs7/object-calisthenics-workshop/README.md

 Some rules are not automatically validated, so you need to check by yourself, with others or sharing with me.

 - :x: 3.
-Wrap Primitive Types and Strings - Since PHP 7, you can use define(strict_types=1) and scalar type hints.
+Wrap Primitive Types and Strings.
-  For other cases, e.g. email, you can deal with that in your Domain via Value Objects.
 - :x: 4.
-Use First Class Collections - This rule makes sense, yet is too strict to be useful in practice.
-  Even our code didn't pass it at all.
+Use First Class Collections.
 - :x: 8.
-Do Not Use Classes With More Than Two Instance Variables - This depends on individual domain of each project.
+Do Not Use Classes With More Than Two Instance Variables.
-  It doesn't make sense to make a rule for that.

 #### Extra - Validate using PHPMD